-The next time you’re tempted to go swimming or take a shower while wearing contact lenses, Stacey Peoples wants you to remember her ordeal.
+The next time people are tempted to go swimming or take a shower while wearing contact lenses, Stacey Peoples wants them to remember her ordeal.

 The veteran educator in suburban Denver, Colorado, went blind in one eye and suffered pain so excruciating that she considered killing herself after she was exposed to a parasite while swimming in her contacts.

-The infection from the microscopic organism, called Acanthamoeba, is rare, but any kind of water exposure when you’re wearing soft contact lenses puts you at risk, doctors say.
+The infection from the microscopic organism, called Acanthamoeba, is rare, but any kind of water exposure when people wear soft contact lenses puts them at risk, doctors say.
+It's part of their message during the sixth annual Contact Lens Health Week, being marked Aug.
+19-23, 2019.

 “People want to say, ‘Not me, it won’t happen to me.’
 But I’m here to tell you, it can happen to you,” Peoples, 49, told TODAY.